hmlewis-astro/classify_aggressive_driving/proposal.md

 The scraped data will be stored in a `.csv` file, with rows corresponding for each scraped date-time.
 Both the downloaded data and the scraped data will be read in to python and manipulated using the `pandas` package.
 The `pandas` package will be used for initial exploratory data analysis and feature engineering.

 The classification models in `scikit-learn` will be used to build, validate, and test baseline and further expanded/refined models.
 If we find that the target class is imbalanced in the data set, we will also weight the classes or resample the data.
+In building these models, for driver safety, we will want to minimize computation time, as well as the number of false negative classifications (i.e., classifying a behavior as non-aggressive when it is).

 We will use the matplotlib package to create visualizations of the resulting model metrics and classification results.

 ### MVP: